 If you’re a beginner, this is something you’ll need to learn: you must always keep downstream processing in mind.
 No one process makes or breaks the chain in most audio scenarios.
 Although EQ is extremely important to a vocal, it’s going to work in concert with everything else, including compression, harmonic saturation, and effects.
 The reverb and distortion might be easier to picture from the get-go.
 Compression, and how compressors change the sound, might be harder to envision right away.
 You’ll need to familiar yourself with multiple compressors—and I suspect you will throughout the years.
 This article about four different types of compressors can help you learn to identify sonic characteristics.

-On vocals, I work regularly with opto-emulations, FET emulations, and compressors only found in the digital world (Nectar 3 and Neutron 2 have many compressor emulation types).
+On vocals, I work regularly with opto-emulations, FET emulations, and compressors only found in the digital world (Nectar 3 has multiple compressor emulation types).
 As I’ve used these types of compressors for years, I have an idea of what they’re going to get me, not only dynamically speaking, but in terms of timbre.
 So I can make a determination for which type of compressor might work better, and keep that character in mind when EQing.
 Sometimes I’ll even instantiate a compressor after the EQ before I’ve started some of the grunt work.
 Sometimes I’ll switch it in and out as I’m EQing.

 It’s important to consider these processes as you make your choices: a vocal with an aggressive high-end might respond differently to downstream compression than one with more pronounced warmth.
 Or, if you’re using an analog mod, the compressor’s emulated circuit path might have its own tonal characteristics.
 These must be kept in mind.

 Remember those out-of-context phrases which may have poked out?
 Takes recorded at a different distance from the mic (or even, as is sometimes the case, with a different setup entirely)?
 Now’s the time to sort them out.
-You can use a process like RX 7’s EQ Match to make them similar, or you can use the EQ matching feature of other software, such as Ozone 8.
+You can use a process like EQ Match in RX to make them similar.
 You could, if you’re skilled enough, even out the offender with EQ and your own ear, eschewing all automated processes.
 After you’ve done this, you could save the effected region as its own audio file to be dragged into the take, or you could AudioSuite it, if you’re using Pro Tools.

 How you go about doing this is entirely personal, so long as you’ve identified the troublemaker and done what you can to make it congruent.